How to Use Copyrighted Music on YouTube & Avoid Claims

 How copyrighted music works on YouTube

 Ok, so by now you’ve got the concept that copyrighted = has owner and non copyrighted = no owner.
 But how does this all work with YouTube?
-And why do some songs give copyright claims while others don’t?
+Why do some songs give copyright claims while others don’t?
+And what rights do I have when using non-copyrighted music?
 It’s complicated, so let’s break it down.

 How does copyright work on YouTube?